Manufacturing

 Towards an overarching strategy for the solar power sector

-Solar power will be the backbone of the future electricity system, guaranteeing EU citizens and businesses an affordable, secure, and clean electricity supply.
-This important market growth should be an opportunity to redevelop industry in Europe and entrench strong green growth at the heart of our continent.
+Solar power is the backbone of the future electricity system, guaranteeing EU citizens and businesses an affordable, secure, and clean electricity supply.
+The EU reached 338 GW of installed solar PV capacity at the end of 2024 and the market could reach 816 GW by 2030, despite slower growth.

-We need to reinvest in a European domestic solar PV industry.
-This is critical to ensure a diversification of supply for the EU project development industry and their resilience to shocks, such as module shortages.
-This will also increase the sustainability of the technology, and support the green transition.
+This important market growth offers a unique opportunity to redevelop the solar PV manufacturing industry in Europe and entrench strong green growth at the heart of our continent.
+This is critical to ensure a diversification of supply for the EU project development industry and their resilience to shocks, such as module shortages, as well as the increasing international competition for investments in solar PV supply chains.
+Strengthening solar manufacturing along the whole value chain will also increase the sustainability of the technology and support the green transition.

 A solar PV integrated polysilicon to module factory can be globally competitive in Europe (Germany or Poland) if it reaches 5 GW capacity.

-The EU industry set itself the objective of reaching a 20 GW manufacturing capacity by 2025, unlocking €40 billion of GDP annually.
+The EU industry set itself the objective of reaching a 30 GW manufacturing capacity by 2025, such target will require around €30 billion investment.

 The Manufacturing workstream